Culloden was the site of the last battle to be fought on British soil.

-The contenders, each fighting for succession to the throne, were the armies of two royal houses—the British government (Catholic), and the Jacobites (Protestant).
+The contenders, each fighting for succession to the throne, were the armies of two royal houses—the British government (Protestant), and the Jacobites (Mostly Catholic).

 The battle was a quick and bloody ordeal (and somewhat controversial) and proved to be a pivotal moment that would determine the future of Britain and in many ways the rest of Europe and even the United States.

 Lasting only 60 minutes, the battle left more than 2,000 Jacobites and 300 British troops dead.

 As a result of the British government’s victory, the culture of the highlands that had been in place was dismantled.